COVID-19 Updates: uc.edu/publichealth

 Darwin T. Turner Scholarship Program

 Named in honor of the youngest person ever to graduate from UC, the Darwin T. Turner Scholarship Program provides in-state tuition and book allowance stipend.
-First-time students admitted into a baccalaureate program must have a 3.0 GPA and a 24 ACT/1090 SAT/1160 SAT-R for consideration.
+First-time students admitted into a baccalaureate program must have a 3.0 GPA for consideration.
 Students must have a complete admission application (including transcript and official test scores) at UC by December 1st.

 Scholars enjoy a strong sense of community through academic and service activities required for scholarship renewal.